mfoltz/Bloodcraft/README.md

   Allow class synergies (turns on classes and restricts stat choices, do not use this and soft synergies at the same time).
 - **Stat Synergy Multiplier**: `StatSynergyMultiplier` (float, default: 2) Multiplier for class stat synergies to max stat bonus.
+- **Class Spell School OnHit Effects**: `ClassSpellSchoolOnHitEffects` (bool, default: false)
+  Enable or disable class spell school on hit effects (respective debuff from spell school, leech chill condemn etc).
+- **On Hit Proc Chance**: `OnHitProcChance` (float, default: 0.075)
+  The chance for a class effect to proc on hit (chance for every instance of physical or spell damage done by the player).
 - **Blood Knight Weapons:** `BloodKnightWeapon` (string, default: "0,3,5,6") Blood Knight weapon synergies.
 - **Blood Knight Blood:** `BloodKnightBlood` (string, default: "0,2,3,11")